Use of Predictive Analytics in Application Performance Management

 Listen on the go!

-According to Forrester “You can’t see into the future (yet), but with predictive analytics you can make an educated guess.”
+According to Forrester, “You can’t see into the future (yet), but with predictive analytics, you can make an educated guess.”

+Predictive analytics uses statistical techniques and algorithms to analyze historical data and forecast future events.
 Predictive analytics can benefit your IT teams in many ways.
 It gives the ability to monitor the health or status of an application so that you can predict and respond to application outages.
 The ability to prevent failures before they happen is a big win.
 It saves time and money and creates a more resilient IT infrastructure.
-Predictive analytics tools can also be used to predict the user experience at a projected user load and to evaluate if the current infrastructure can support the projected user growth.

 Predictive Analytics Usage